How to Fix Bottom Padding for iOS Mobile Browsers

 Now, when we scroll up, the navbar looks unchanged.

-But when we scroll down, we get a little extra padding to make way for the home slider.
+But when we scroll down, we get a extra bottom padding to make way for the home slider.

 Hope this helps you build a better mobile experience for your users.